Unveiling OaRS’ Industry Standard Edit Administration

-The Duplicate Claims function reads through claims history seeking out records that can be considered duplicate billings.
-The duplicate search logic is user defined and is not “hard coded” to any particular scheme.
+The Duplicate Claim function reads through claim history seeking out records that can be considered duplicate billings.
+The duplicate search can be set to user defined criteria utilizing a dozen different fields such as Billed Charges, Place of Service, Modifiers and Billing Provider, as just an example.

 The system has the ability to check service units to determine whether they exceed a pre-defined maximum frequency per day limitation.
 Utilizing CMS’s Medically Unlikely Edits (MUE), the system will compare the calculated units from one or more claims to the values contained in the MUE master file for the CPT or HCPC code being analyzed.
 The claim line will be flagged if the unit exceeds the daily maximum.